Loft Door, Long Island City, NY

 If you don’t learn to manage criticism and master yourself when it comes, it could shatter your confidence and send you to the doldrums.

-Your fellow artists deal with this all the time.
+Your fellow artists deal with this stuff all the time.
 We all regret having overreacted, or not reacting strongly enough in the past.
 Nobody can deliver the perfect comeback every time, especially when blindsided in a public place.